AI-Hypercomputer/maxtext/README.md

 * Spins up specified TPU VM(s) via CQR
 * Directs the TPU's to download then run that code.
 Because this logic is within the CQR's startup script, if there hardware is interrupted, the job will be rescheduled and resumed.
 * Logs to gcloud, and additionally sends the logs to GCS at the job end
-* Delete the TPUs at the end of the job.
+* Delete the TPUs and QR at the end of the job.

 1. Choose a directory on your runner machine to develop and clone MaxText into.
 The runner machine can either be a TPUVM or not.
 If your runner machine is a TPUVM, it needs service account roles that grant it permission to create queued resources and has write access to GCS, such as the `TPU ADMIN` and `STORAGE ADMIN` roles.
 Clone MaxText, and cd into the root of the repo.